California Custody and Co-Parenting Laws

 Modifying a Parenting Plan

-Parenting plans may need to be updated as a child grows or as family circumstances change.
-In California, parents can modify a custody or visitation order when they both agree to the change, or when one parent can show that there has been a “significant change in circumstances” that affects the child’s wellbeing.
+Parenting plans may need to be updated as children grow or as family circumstances change.
+In California, parents can modify a custody and visitation order when they both agree to the change, or when one parent can show that there has been a “significant change in circumstances” that affects the child’s wellbeing.
 The court’s focus remains on what is best for the child, not on convenience for either parent.

 Common reasons parents request a modification include: